milintun/js-sketches/README.md

-# milintun.github.io
+# .js sketches for personal website
-my personal website made with Django and Boostrap!
+hosting all .js sketches made with the Octet.js library (similar to p5.js)